GoogleCloudPlatform/datashare-toolkit/client/README.md

 ### Replay messages
 The *replay messages* example will utilize [tcpreplay](https://tcpreplay.appneta.com/) to replay an existing pcap file to simlulate multicast message(s) (producer), receive the multicast message(s) to a Pub/Sub topic (publisher), and consume the message(s) via Pub/Sub subsription with *gcloud* (subscriber).
 We will start two Docker containers; one for the multicast producer and one for the Pub/Sub publisher.

-_Note_ This was tested on a 8CPU and 30GB mem virtual machine.
-Docker for Mac did not have enough resources.
+**Note**: _This was tested on a 8CPU and 30GB mem virtual machine.
+Docker for Mac did not have enough resources._

 #### Pub/Sub Publisher
 Open a terminal and run the following command(s).
 First, we will initially try the `listen` subcommand before `publish` to verify the tcpreplay works.
-Specify a multicast address, *eth0* interface name, and custom interface read buffer (1MB).
+Specify a multicast address, *eth0* interface name, and custom interface read buffer (2MB).

-    docker run -it --rm --name listener gcr.io/chrispage-dev/cdmc:dev multicast listen -a 239.0.0.1:9999 -i eth0 -r 1048576
+    docker run -it --rm --name listener gcr.io/chrispage-dev/cdmc:dev multicast listen -a 239.0.0.1:9999 -i eth0 -r 2097152 -v

 You should see `Listening to messages...`

 #### Multicast Producer
 Open another terminal and run the following command(s).
 You can capture a multicast stream with [tcpdump](https://www.tcpdump.org/) or use a public data set.
 For this example, we will use the from (https://iextrading.com/trading/market-data/).
 Download one of the [Sample pcap](https://www.googleapis.com/download/storage/v1/b/iex/o/data%2Ffeeds%2F20180127%2F20180127_IEXTP1_DEEP1.0.pcap.gz?generation=1517101215560431&alt=media) files and unzip.
 You will need to change the *-D* option to replace the destination multicast group address, the *-r* to replace the port number, and the pcap file location, */temp/data_feeds_20180127_20180127_IEXTP1_DEEP1.0.pcap* if using a different pcap file.
 The *-t* option will send the feed as fast as possible.

-_Note_ You can loop `tcpreplay` with the *-l <# of loops>* option
+**Note**: _You can loop `tcpreplay` with the *-l <# of loops>* option._

     docker run -it --rm --name producer -v "${PWD}":"${PWD}" williamofockham/tcpreplay:4.3.0 tcpreplay-edit -i eth0 -D 233.215.21.4/32:239.0.0.1/32 -r 10378:9999 -C -t ${PWD}/temp/data_feeds_20180127_20180127_IEXTP1_DEEP1.0.pcap